Preparedness Tips

 Smoke Alarm Safety

-• Install smoke alarms on every level of your home, including the basement.
+• Install smoke alarms on every level of your home

-• Never disable a smoke alarm, even while cooking.
+• Never disable alarms, even while cooking

-Create and Practice a Fire Escape Plan
+Create and Practice an Escape Plan

-Additional Fire Safety Tips
+Additional Safety Tips

-• Sleep with bedroom doors closed.
+• Sleep with bedroom doors closed

-• Keep a fire extinguisher in the kitchen and learn how to use and maintain it.
-Your local fire department can help.
+• Keep a fire extinguisher in the kitchen

 During a Fire